dirn/presentations/mock/index.rst

 =============

 The code that follows is oversimplified to demonstrate how easy ``mock`` is.
-You wouldn't actually want to use it.
+You wouldn't actually want to use any of it.

 ----